nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Same parameters as addpolicy
 * Edits the policy at the specified `INDEX`.
 The index refers to the index number shown in the displayed policy list.
 * At least one of the optional fields must be provided.
-* Existing values will be updated to the input values.
+* Existing values will be updated by the provided input values.
-* When editing tags, the existing tags of the policy will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the policy will be replaced by the input tags i.e adding of tags is not cumulative.
 * You can remove all the policy’s tags by typing `t/` without specifying any tags after it.